kleinbottle/swanlotus/content/blogs/pi-of-archimedes/pi-of-archimedes.md

 ## Circumference, diameter, and π

 The straight line or [geodesic](https://mathworld.wolfram.com/Geodesic.html) is the shortest distance between any two points on a plane, sphere, or other space.
-The circle is the [locus](https://en.wikipedia.org/wiki/Locus_(mathematics)) traversed by a moving point that is [equidistant](https://en.wikipedia.org/wiki/Equidistant) from another fixed point on a two-dimensional plane.
+The circle is the [locus](https://en.wikipedia.org/wiki/Locus_(mathematics)) traversed by a moving point that is [equidistant](https://en.wikipedia.org/wiki/Equidistant) from another, fixed point on a two-dimensional plane.
 It is the most [symmetrical](https://mathworld.wolfram.com/Symmetry.html) figure on the plane.
 The [diameter](https://en.wikipedia.org/wiki/Diameter) is the name given both to any straight line passing through the centre of the circle---intersecting it at two points---as well as to its length.
-When we divide the [perimeter](https://en.wikipedia.org/wiki/Perimeter) of a circle, more properly called its [circumference](https://en.wikipedia.org/wiki/Circumference), $C$, by its diameter, $d$, we get the enigmatic constant  $\pi$, which has a value between $3.141$ and $3.142$:
+When we divide the [perimeter](https://en.wikipedia.org/wiki/Perimeter) of a circle, more properly called its [circumference](https://en.wikipedia.org/wiki/Circumference), $C$, by its diameter, $d$, we get the enigmatic constant  $\pi$, which has a value between $3.141$ and $3.142$:^[The analogous expression for a unit square with a perimeter of $4$ units and a diagonal of $\sqrt{2}$ units is $2\sqrt{2} \approx 2.8284$.]
 $$
 \frac{C}{d} = \pi.
 $${#eq:pi-Cd}